-In addition to the periodic water quality surveys conducted by NMED, USACE also conducts monthly monitoring.
-Specifically, surface measurements of turbidity, pH, specific conductance, secchi depth, and vertical dissolved oxygen and temperature profiles are collected by Corps reservoir staff at NMED's shallow and deep monitoring stations following a standard operating procedure (Reale and Segura 2019).

-Water quality data collected by the Corps is used to support and improve water control manuals, , evaluate spatial and temporal trends, and document the effects of disturbances within and upstream of the reservoir.
+Specifically, surface measurements of turbidity, pH, specific conductance, secchi depth, and vertical dissolved oxygen and temperature profiles are collected by USACE reservoir staff at NMED's shallow and deep monitoring stations following a standard operating procedure (Reale and Segura 2019).
+Water quality data collected by the USACE is used to support and improve water control manuals, evaluate spatial and temporal trends, and document the effects of disturbances within and upstream of the reservoir.
 Data collected under this program are also provided to the SWQB to address the temporal gap between surveys.

 To characterize recent water quality conditions within the reservoir, data from calendar year 2018 and 2019 from the shallow and deep stations was compiled and separated by season (i.e., Spring (March-May), Summer (June-September), and Fall (October-November)) and compared to the 2002 and 2006 water quality survey summary (NMED 2006).
 Despite the differences in storage volume between 2018 and 2019 (Table 1) the water quality conditions were similar.
 During the spring and fall, the reservoir was well mixed at both the shallow and deep stations (Figure 1).
 During the summer, both the shallow station, and to a greater extent the deep station, were thermally stratified (Figure 1, Table 1) and included an anoxic hypolimnion (Figure 1, Table 2).
-Stratification and an anoxic hypolimnion at the deep station was observed during pervious summer and fall surveys, but not at the shallow station (NMED, 2006)".
+Stratification and an anoxic hypolimnion at the deep station were observed during pervious summer and fall surveys, but not at the shallow station (NMED, 2006).

 However, stratification observed in 2002 and 2006 did not result in an anoxic hypolimnion (NMED 2006).
 Secchi depth and the euphotic zone were greatest and most consistent during the spring, with, in general, lower values and greater variability in the summer and fall (Table 1).
 In contrast, the previous investigation did not identify a seasonal trend in secchi depth and the euphotic zone.
 However, both studies documented a greater secchi depth and the euphotic zone at the deep station.
-As expected, specific conductance increased as storage volume decreased ( $r^2 = 0.62$ ; Table 1 & 2).
+As expected, specific conductance increased as storage volume decreased ($r^2 = 0.62$; Table 1 & 2).
 The mean pH ranged from 7.7 to 8.9, with no apparent seasonal, interannual or spatial trends, but within the previous range observed (NMED 2006).